 - don't leave notes on your windscreen saying how long you will be gone and when you will return - this is an open invitation to thieves

-- don't park anywhere in a public car park except wholly and only in a clearly marked bay (if there is insufficient room for you to park in a bay - perhaps because of the way others have parked - then please find another bay or car park in the vicinity)
+- don't park anywhere in a within an on-street Controlled Parking Zone or a council-owned off-street car park except wholly and only in a clearly marked bay (if there is insufficient room for you to park in a bay - perhaps because of the way others have parked - then find another bay or car park in the vicinity)

 Car parking for Blue Badge holders

-Most Roads Service car parks contain wider parking bays and designated spaces for Blue Badge holders located close to pedestrian exits.
+Most Department for Infrastructure (DfI) and local council car parks contain wider parking bays and designated spaces for Blue Badge holders located close to pedestrian exits.

-The concessions provided by the Blue Badge Scheme only apply to on-street parking on public roads.
-They do not apply to Roads Service off-street car parks, or in other off-street parks, such as shopping centres and multi-storey car parks.
+The concessions provided by the Blue Badge scheme only apply to on-street parking on public roads.
+They do not apply to off-street car parks, or in other off-street parks, such as shopping centres and multi-storey car parks.

 You should check the concessions offered as these can vary widely.

 A Blue Badge should always be displayed correctly when availing of the concessions provided by the Blue Badge scheme or when parking in a bay set aside for a Blue Badge holder.